ofekbaribi/Online-Video-Sharing-Platform/README.md

 # ViewTube - Video Sharing Platform

 ## Overview
 ViewTube is a comprehensive video-sharing platform that allows users to upload, watch, and interact with videos across multiple platforms, including web and mobile.
 The platform includes features such as video playback, commenting, like/dislike functionality, video uploading, and user management.
-This document details the structure and implementation of the ViewTube project, covering the Web frontend, Android mobile application, and Server-Side backend.
+This document details the structure and implementation of the ViewTube project, covering the Web frontend, Android mobile application, and Server-Side backend, including the TCP Server.

 ## Screenshots
 ![Screenshot 1](./Server/public/static/project%20screenshots/5.png)